MicrosoftDocs/SupportArticles-docs/support/webapps/asp-dot-net-installation-failed.md

 This error condition can be caused by the following circumstances:

 - You have a pre-release version of ASP.NET Web Pages or ASP.NET MVC 3 installed and you installed Visual Studio 2010 SP1.
 When you install the released version of ASP.NET Web Pages or ASP.NET MVC 3, you receive the error listed above when the installation fails.
-- You have sections in the root `Web.config` file marked with `allowOverride="false"`.
+- You have sections in the root *web.config* file marked with `allowOverride="false"`.
 (The root configuration file is in the `%system%\Microsoft.NET\Framework\<version>\Config` folder).
-- Another process has locked the root `Web.config` file.
+- Another process has locked the root *web.config* file.
 This prevents the installer from writing to it.
-- The root `Web.config` is read-only.
+- The root *web.config* is read-only.

 ## Resolution